naturenurtureelite/Legal-AI/README.md

-For ensembling the unsupervised algorithms please run,
+For ensembling the unsupervised algorithms using reciprocal ranking please run,

 **python tead25_reciprocal.py unsupervised**